Northern Mindanao

-Etymology
+Etymology and history

 The current name of the region was derived from its position on Mindanao island.
 The term was officially coined by the Americans after the establishment of American colonial rule in the Philippines due to the defeat of Filipino revolutionaries.
 There have been proposals to rename the current Northern Mindanao region, which is dominated by the Cebuano ethnic group, into the Amihanan region.
 Amihanan literally translates to 'northern area' from the Cebuano language, which is the lingua franca of the region.

+Lanao del Norte was transferred to Northern Mindanao from Region XII (then called Central Mindanao) by virtue of Executive Order No. 36 in September 2001.

 Geography

 Northern Mindanao has a total land area of 2049602 ha.
 More than 60% of Northern Mindanao's total land area are classified as forest land.
 Its seas abound with fish and other marine products.
 The abundant vegetation, natural springs and high elevation contribute to the region's cool, mild and invigorating climate.

 Administrative divisions

-The region is composed of five provinces: Bukidnon, the island province of Camiguin, Lanao del Norte, Misamis Occidental and Misamis Oriental.
-It has two highly urbanized cities, Cagayan de Oro and Iligan, that are administered independently from any province.
-The provinces are further subdivided into seven component cities and 84 municipalities, with a total of 2,022 barangays.
-The regional center is Cagayan de Oro.
+Northern Mindanao consists of five provinces, two highly urbanized cities, seven component cities, 84 municipalities, and 2,022 barangays.